ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

 SMHI, BSC) - CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
-For a detailed description of these standards and their adoption in ESMValTool, we refer the user to CMOR-DRS_ section where we relate these standards to the data retrieval mechanism built-in ESMValTool.
+For a detailed description of these standards and their adoption in ESMValTool, we refer the user to :ref:`CMOR-DRS` section where we relate these standards to the data retrieval mechanism built-in ESMValTool.

 The data directory structure of the CMIP projects is set up differently